MohamedElhawy/Angular-PlayGround/README.md

 # Angular-PlayGround
-an angular project to text angular new features
+an angular project to test angular new features